-Are you getting ready for baby’s arrival?
-As the last trimester comes to an end, you might be wondering if you have enough clothes for your baby.
+Are you getting ready for your baby’s arrival?
+As the last trimester ends, you might wonder if you have enough clothes for your baby.

 Baby Basics

-Let’s start with the basic essentials that every baby needs to thrive (1).
-Here we’ll explain how many of each item to get, and what you might want to look for.
+Let’s start with the essentials that every baby needs to thrive (1).
+We’ll explain how many of each item to get and what you should look for.

 1. Onesies

-A good onesie will have a snap closure between the legs and an expandable neckline to go over baby’s head easily.
+A good onesie will have a snap closure between the legs and an expandable neckline to slide over your baby’s head easily.
 The snap closure is ideal because it prevents a baby from unexpectedly unfastening the adhesive tabs on diapers.
-Those made from cotton or a cotton blend will be the most comfortable, like these from Hudson Baby.
+It helps the onesie stay securely in place so those sweet little tummy rolls won’t be exposed to cold air.

 2. Pants